jlempen/Surface-Laptop-3-OpenCore/README.md

 Disable the `PciRoot(0x0)/Pci(0x14,0x3)` item (your real Intel wireless card) by typing two hash signs at the beginning of the line: `##PciRoot(0x0)/Pci(0x14,0x3)`.
 Now enable the `#PciRoot(0x0)/Pci(0x14,0x3)` item (a spoofed Broadcom wireless card) by removing the hash sign at the beginning of the line: `PciRoot(0x0)/Pci(0x14,0x3)`.

 Save the `config.plist` file and restart your laptop.

+In the OpenCore boot picker, press the space bar to display the auxiliary tools.
+Select "Reset the NVRAM".
+This will restart the laptop, which will now hang on the black screen with Apple logo and red padlock, which is normal behaviour on Surface devices after an NVRAM reset.
+Force shutdown the laptop by pressing the power button for a few seconds, then restart and boot into macOS Sequoia.

-Back in macOS, launch the OpenCore Legacy Patcher (OCLP) and run the `Post-Install Root Patch` for modern wireless but don't reboot when instructed to do so!
+Back in Sequoia, launch the OpenCore Legacy Patcher (OCLP) and run the `Post-Install Root Patch` for modern wireless but don't reboot when instructed to do so!

 Open the `DeviceProperties` tab in your `config.plist` file once more.